Do you know the difference between jail vs. prison?

 - Sentenced individuals who are awaiting transfer to prison.

 Being the first stop in the criminal justice system, jails see a daily influx of detainees.
 Some people stay for less than a day, while others may remain for several until the courts sign their release.
 Some detainees walk out of jail after putting up bail, while others get released by securing an agreement for a court appearance.
+Rarely do jails have different levels of security like prisons do.

 Issues Facing Jails